 5.9.
 To provide the Board of Trustees with summary reports on the Union’s work at regular intervals and on any exceptional matter which might require the Board’s attention.

 5.10.
-To monitor student involvement in the Students Union and make recommendations for future development
+To monitor student involvement in the Students Union and make recommendations for future development.

 Sports Executive Committee